Sledding Hills + Tubing Spots in Western New York

 Holiday Valley, Ellicottville, (716) 699-2345

 Holiday Valley is the place to go for the ultimate tubing experience.
-They are open on Thursdays and Fridays from 4 p.m. to 9 p.m. and Saturdays and Sundays from noon until 9 p.m. from December 16 through March 8.
+They are open on Thursdays and Fridays from 4 p.m. to 9 p.m. and Saturdays and Sundays from noon until 9 p.m. through March 16, 2014.
 You can enjoy the hill for two hours for $17 a person or all day for just $25.
+New for 2013-2014 is an outdoor skiing rink with all-day skate for just $5.
 The Holiday Valley website provides more information on group rates, what to wear and expect, and directions.

 Colden Tubing Co., 10296 State Rd., Glenwood